 A Coté is fully central-heated, with gas and electric cooking rings, electric oven, microwave and slow cooker and more.

-The property is within walking distance of Beaminster Town centre, its pubs, cafés, award winning restaurants and shops.
+The property situated on the A3066 is within walking distance of Beaminster Town centre, its pubs, cafés, award winning restaurants and shops.
 Yet it is surrounded by peaceful and stunning countryside.
 Perfect for all, from "foodies" to music and art lovers.

 |Size||Sleeps up to 3, 2 bedrooms|